 Dan Norcini: Well Mike, again, thanks for having me on the program.
 It was a real pleasure to be with Ya, and I wish you well there.
 Thank you very much.

 Mike Gleason: Well that will do it for this week.
 Thanks again to Dan Norcini.
-Be sure to check him out at traderdan.com.
+Be sure to check him out at traderdan.net.
 Check back next Friday for our next Weekly Market Wrap Podcast.
 Until then this has been Mike Gleason with Money Metals Exchange.
 Thanks for listening, and have a great weekend everybody.